 - North Eastern Region – Guwahati

 - Southern Region – Chennai

-Anyway, folks, now we have come to the end of this conversation.
+Anyway, folks, now we have come to the end of the conversation about FSSAI registration and types of FSSAI registration.
 However, we have already shared all the necessary details you require to get yourself the FSSAI license.
 If you need further info to talk to expert professionals.
 Keep following our blogs to keep yourself updated with the latest tax compliance changes news.